jaipandya/SublimeTutor/tutorial/README.md

 Symbols Used in this guide
 ---------------------------

-    ⌘ – the Command Key symbol
+    Cmd – the Command Key symbol
-    ^ - the Control Key symbol
+    Ctrl - the Control Key symbol
-    ⌥ – the Option Key symbol
+    Option – the Option Key symbol
-    ⇧ – the Shift Key symbol
+    Shift – the Shift Key symbol
-    ⎋ – the ESC Key symbol
+    Esc – the Escape Key symbol
-    ⇪ – the Capslock symbol
-    ⏎ – the Return symbol
+    Return – the Return symbol
-    ⌫ – the Delete / Backspace symbol
+    Delete – the Delete / Backspace symbol

 Getting Started
 ----------------

-You can use `^ + ⌥ + K` keyboard anytime shortcut to open sublime tutor.
+You can use `Ctrl + Option + K` keyboard anytime shortcut to open sublime tutor.
 Another option is to go to `Help > Sublime Tutor` menu option to open this.

 Tip: Invoke Sublime Text 3 from OSX command line: